cpchalk/gpcheckx/README.md

 gpcheckx is a binary that extends the set of binaries making up the kbmag system from Derek Holt at the University of Warwick.
-It can be used as a replacement for the gpcheckmult component of gpmakefsa and the part of gpgeowa which calculates the word diffferences needed to build the correct geodesic word acceptor ('filename'.geowa).
-It's aim is to find word differences as efficiently as possible so that the resultant word difference file ('file name'.diff2) builds the correct word acceptor ('file name'.wa) and so and general multiplier ('file name'.gm).
+It provides the equivalent functionality of the gpcheckmult component of gpmakefsa and the part of gpgeowa which calculates the word differences needed to build the correct geodesic word acceptor ('filename'.geowa).
+It's aim is to find word differences as efficiently as possible so that the resultant word difference file ('file name'.diff2) builds the correct word acceptor ('file name'.wa) and so the correct general multiplier ('file name'.gm).
  It consists of one source file gpcheckx.c.

 To build, edit the kbmag src/makefile to include